yell/integral/README.md

 } IntResult;
 ```
 - `char* error_msg(int code)` returns message by the code of the parsing/integration error/message
 - Note that parser and integrator are using `long double`.
-And if you use MinGW gcc and have problems with them, you could try insert this line in top of your program:
+And if you use MinGW gcc and have problems with them, try inserting this line in top of your program:
 ```
 #define __USE_MINGW_ANSI_STDIO 1
 ```